 The compound effect of management and transaction fees has the capacity to substantially erode portfolio performance over time.
-We use low cost, rules-based investment vehicles for maximum efficiency.
+We use low cost, rule-based investment vehicles for maximum efficiency.

-Loss aversion is a natural human behaviour; one which is often responsible for underperformance through mistimed intervention and consequent lost opportunity.
+Loss aversion is a natural human behaviour, one which is often responsible for underperformance through ill-timed intervention and consequent lost opportunity.
 Our approach uses systematic rebalancing to maintain consistency of risk throughout the cycle.